ipref/coredns-plugin-ipref/README.md

 * `msg-cache-size`, set to 0
 * `rrset-cache-size`, set to 0

+Configure the IP version with the options:

+* `ea-ipver` (IP version for local addresses), set to 4 or 6 (default is 4)
+* `gw-ipver` (preferred IP version for the gateway), set to 4 or 6 (default is 4)
+    * This option only has an effect if an AA record has a gateway hostname with both an A and an AAAA record.

 This plugin can only be used once per Server Block.

 This code includes technology covered by patent US 10,749,840 B2.